researchingadi/researchingadi/README.md

 </div>

-hi, i'm **Adi** — a master's student and researcher at Mississippi State University.
+Hi, i'm **Adi** — a Master's student and researcher @msstate.

 I build uncertainty-aware ML systems for noisy physical environments — places where standard confidence estimates break down and you need guarantees that actually hold.

-my current work applies **conformal prediction** to gravitational wave detection, closing the gap between synthetic training data and real LIGO detector noise.
+My current work applies **conformal prediction** to gravitational wave detection, closing the gap between synthetic training data and real LIGO detector noise.

-prior work uncovered the *Evaluation Paradox* in physics-constrained time series — proving that standard random splits mask temporal dependencies and produce invalid model selection.
+Prior work uncovered the *Evaluation Paradox* in physics-constrained time series — proving that standard random splits mask temporal dependencies and produce invalid model selection.

-> research → build → validate → publish → repeat

-long-term: **black holes · particle astrophysics · the information paradox**
+I have a weird curiosity towards applying ML to world's most complex scientific problems and using programming to build that research infrastructure.

+I love studying Math, Statistics and Physics and doing nightlong coding sessions on my couch.

+Other than that, I also like playing football and

 ---